 Nine new train services have been added to the Shepparton line since 2017.

-An additional 29 coach services will be added between Seymour and Shepparton from mid-2018, to address gaps in the current timetable and spread services throughout the day.
+An additional 29 coach services per week will be added between Seymour and Shepparton from May 2018, in advance of the extra train services being provided next year.